 For those of you asking, “What exactly is that acronym you just threw at me?”
 ISO 27001 is an information security management system (ISMS).
 An ISMS is a framework of policies and standards that encompasses a wide variety of technical, physical, and legal controls involved in an organization’s information risk management process.
 ISO 27001 uses a risk-based approach, is technology-neutral, and defines a 6-step planning process:

 - Select-control objectives and controls to be implemented.

 NIST (the National Institute of Standards and Technology) is a non-regulatory government agency that develops technology, metrics, and most importantly for the purposes of this blog post, standards and guidelines to help organizations meet the requirements of the Federal Information Security Management Act (FISMA) set forth by the federal government.

-So whether it be ISO27001 or NIST, ensuring that you are employing the proper policies and frameworks is essential.
+So whether it be ISO 27001 or NIST, ensuring that you are employing the proper policies and frameworks is essential.
 Not doing a regular assessment could cause major, unsustainable damage to your business.
 Having the right platform to help you organize all of the policies, risks and other pertinent information (trust me, there’s a lot) is essential.
-Don’t end up like me, with a pillow over your head, while the Christmas version of “Baby Shark” plays in the background in the middle of August.